 The Rawnsley site has been valued on the basis of the net income derived from car parking.
-An informed view has been taken as to an appropriate rate of return, with income forecast over a 20 year period, informed by historic trends, known plans and any other pertinent external factors.
+An informed view has been taken as to an appropriate rate of return, with income forecast over a 20 year period and into perpetuity, informed by historic trends, known plans and any other pertinent external factors.

 The Pencil Museum has been valued on the basis of the net income derived from rental income.
-An informed view has been taken as to an appropriate rate of return, with income forecast over a 20 year period, informed by historic trends, known plans and any other pertinent external factors.
+An informed view has been taken as to an appropriate rate of return, with income forecast over a 5 year period and into perpetuity, informed by historic trends, known plans and any other pertinent external factors.

-Discount rates in the range 7.5% are considered appropriate and have been used for these calculations.
+Discount rates in the range 7.5% to 8.0% are considered appropriate and have been used for these calculations.